-Four most common types of high temperature paint
+Four most common types of heat proof paint

 It is important to note that while high temperature paint does provide some protection from flames, they are not fire resistant coatings.
-Essentially, heat resistant paints can be divided into four types:
+Essentially, heat proof paints can be divided into four types:

 1. Epoxy- or silicone-based, multi-polymeric paints

 Single or two component, water- or solvent-based, these paints are formulated to provide resistance to high heat when applied at new construction, on-site and as a maintenance coating.
 Usually the more silicone, the higher the temperature resistance.
 For medium to high temperature protection for example on machinery parts.
-Liquid paints have the benefit of being able to be applied to hot substrates without affecting the coating.
+Liquid heat proof paint has the benefit of being able to be applied to hot substrates without affecting the coating.

 2. High temp powder coating